ACCOMPLISHMENTS OF ACCPA

 The final phase of our “Three Step Training Program” was completed when, in conjunction with the Western Pennsylvania Chiefs of Police Association and the United States Attorney’s Office we sponsored a “Train the Trainers, Instructor Development-Cultural Diversity” program in which twenty-four (24) instructors from the federal, state and local level were certified as “Instructors” to teach “Cultural Diversity” to recruits, police officers and supervisors.
 At the time Pennsylvania was one of only seven states to undergo this type of training and the only county wide program in the nation is here in Allegheny County.
 The Municipal Police Officers Education and Training Commission (M.P.O.E.T.C.) has developed a similar program as part of a “Mandatory In-Service Training Program.”

-* "What To Do When Stopped By The Police" is a "Educational Pamphlet," that our Association developed and distributed more than 250,000 copies of.
+* “What To Do When Stopped By The Police” is a “Educational Pamphlet,” that our Association developed in1997 and distributed approximately 400,000 copies of.
 This pamphlet outlines your rights as a citizen and how to file a complaint, if you feel you were legitimately treated unfairly by the police.
-This educational brochure was done in "Partnership" with the Pennsylvania Human Relations Commission, U.S. Attorney's Office, the Pennsylvania Attorney Generals Office, the Allegheny County Chief Executive, the Allegheny County District Attorneys Office and FOP Lodge # 91.
-This pamphlet also outlines what you should do if an "UNMARKED" police car signals you to pull over and you are not sure the person is a Police Officer.
+This educational brochure was done in “Partnership” with the Pennsylvania Human Relations Commission, U.S. Attorney’s Office, the Pennsylvania Attorney General’s Office, the Allegheny County Chief Executive, the Allegheny County District Attorney’s Office, and FOP Lodge # 91.
+This pamphlet also outlines what you should do if an “UNMARKED” police car signals you to pull over and you are not sure the person is a Police Officer.

 We have addressed the Commission Members of the Pennsylvania Human Relations Commission, the Governor’s Alliance for Community and Law Enforcement Relations, the State Boroughs Association on our diversity and educational training programs.